Dr. Abraham George

 Director of Operations

 Ajit George is a passionate advocate of the transformative power of education for the underprivileged and socially discriminated.
-As Director of Operations, he manages various fields of operation, including fundraising, communications, partnerships, strategic planning, and volunteer and teacher recruitment.
+As Director of Operations, he manages various fields of operation, including fundraising, communications, partnerships, strategic planning, and mentorship and career development.
 Under his leadership, he has expanded the organization’s donor base through grassroots channels, foundation support, and corporate partnerships in the U.S., Europe and Asia.
 He oversees Shanti Bhavan’s volunteer program which has had over 500 high-quality and dedicated volunteers from 23 countries.

 George also works with affiliated programs in India, including the Indian Institute of Journalism & New Media, a graduate school of journalism dedicated to using high-quality journalism as a vehicle to combating systemic political corruption and the Baldev Medical & Community Center that provides healthcare, housing and community development for the surrounding 17 villages and a population of over 16,000.
 He has consulted for new and emerging non-profits, especially in the field of education and poverty alleviation.
 George spends four months out of the year working directly in the field in India.